MarkBuffalo/lat-pulldown-guide/README.md

 2) 78" Tall - Short Lat Tower Attachment: https://www.titan.fitness/racks/rack-accessories/t-3-series/lat-tower-short-height-rack-attachment-%E2%80%93-x-2%2C-x-3%2C-and-t-3-series-power-rack-compatible/401035.html
 3) 78" Tall - Normal Lat Tower Attachment: https://www.titan.fitness/racks/rack-accessories/x-2-series/power-rack-lat-tower-attachment-%7C-x-2-or-t-3-series-compatible/PRLATTWR.html

-Note that crossmembers come with each pack, so you don't need to buy an extra.
-However, for `Safety` reasons I suggest buying a Rear Base Stabilizer if you don't have one already.
 I have personally only tested the tall one.
 The second and third options, Short/Normal, seem to be about the same height.
 Odd.

+Note that crossmembers come with each attachment, so you don't need to buy an extra.
+However, for `Safety` reasons I suggest buying a Rear Base Stabilizer if you don't have one already.

 # Step Four: Installation